dczang53/NES_Emulator/README.md

 # NES_Emulator
 ---
 An amateur attempt at writing a simple emulator in C++ for the Nintendo Entertainment System (NES).
-So far, emulator presumably works for any cartridge using Mapper 0 (tested with Donkey Kong).

 ### *Building and Running*:
 * Install CMake